2004 Sri Lanka tsunami train wreck: Casualties

 Due to the huge scale of the tsunami disaster, local authorities were unable to cope with the devastation, and emergency services and the military were so overwhelmed that immediate rescue was not possible.
 In fact, the Sri Lankan authorities had no idea where the train was for several hours until it was spotted by an army helicopter around 4 p.m.
 The local emergency services were destroyed, and it was a long time before help arrived.
 Dozens of people badly injured in the disaster died in the wreckage during the day, and many bodies were not retrieved for over a week.
 Some families descended on the area determined to find their relatives themselves.
 A forensic team from Colombo photographed and fingerprinted the unclaimed bodies at Batapola Hospital so the records could be stored and looked at after the bodies were buried.

 According to the Sri Lankan authorities, only about 150 people on the train survived.
 The estimated death toll was at least 1,000 people (possibly as many as 1,700), although only approximately 900 bodies were recovered, as many were swept out to sea or taken away by relatives.
 The town of Peraliya was also destroyed, losing hundreds of citizens and all but ten buildings to the waves.
 Baddegama Samitha, a Buddhist monk, helped perform funeral rites along with his students.
 More than 200 of the bodies retrieved were not identified or claimed, and were buried three days later in a Buddhist ceremony near the torn railway line.

 Aftermath

-The first anniversary ceremonies were held in the rebuilt town alongside the repaired railway, which still operates a Colombo-to-Galle service, employing the same guard, W. Karunatilaka, who was on the train and survived the disaster.
+The first anniversary ceremonies were held in the rebuilt town alongside the repaired railway, which still operates a Colombo-to-Galle service, employing the same guard, Wanigaratna Karunatilleke, who was on the train and survived the disaster.

 Locomotive #591 Manitoba and two of the damaged carriages were salvaged and rebuilt.
 A wave was added to the locomotive's paint job as a memorial.
 The rebuilt locomotive and carriages returned to Peraliya on 26 December 2008, and every year since, to take part in a religious ceremony and a memorial, held to remember those who lost their lives.

+Memorial

+The Big Buddha Statue (Tsunami Honganji Viharaya) was built in remembrance of the 2004 Indian Ocean tsunami victims and to protect the people from harm.

+Donated by Japan, the statue (30 m high) is a replica of the 6th-century Buddhas of Bamiyan destroyed by Taliban in Afghanistan.
+It was created using the earliest known sketches of the statue.